Alison Curtis: Career

 After graduating, Curtis moved to Ireland.
 There she met another Canadian, who was searching for presenters for the then pirate radio station, Phantom, provoking the reaction: "God, you talk a lot".
 She was signed up and presented a drivetime show on the station.
 Shortly after that in 1999, she joined Today FM, as the senior researcher on The Ian Dempsey Breakfast Show.
 Working on a close-knit team, she was responsible for the show's features, guests and persuading Ian Dempsey to play a few "alternative" artists.
-She also spent 3 years presenting and producing her own drive time radio show on Phantom 105.2, a show that regularly featured live sessions from Irish and international artists as well as presenting The Last Splash on Sunday nights, she also presents an alternative music show from Monday to Thursday at 22:00.
+She also spent 3 years presenting and producing her own drive time radio show on Phantom 105.2, a show that regularly featured live sessions from Irish and international artists as well as presenting The Last Splash on Sunday nights, she also presented an music show from Monday to Thursday at 22:00 for a time in the 1990s.

 She was on the panel of judges which helped decide the Choice Music Prize for Irish Album of the Year 2006.
-She also served as the M.C./ master of ceremonies for the main awards ceremony for the Choice Music Prize before she was replaced by fellow Today FM colleague, Paul McLoone who from March 2012 to March or November 2016 served as M.C. for the prize ceremony of the Choice Music Prize with the Choice Music Prize later moving to be broadcast on RTE 2FM from 2017 onward.
+She also served as the M.C./ master of ceremonies for the main awards ceremony for the Choice Music Prize before she was replaced by fellow Today FM colleague, Paul McLoone who from March 2012 to March or November 2016 served as M.C. for the prize ceremony of the Choice Music Prize with the Choice Music Prize later moving to be broadcast on RTE 2FM from 2017 onwards.

 She also presented and produced The Last Splash on Sunday nights, which initially had 7,000 listeners; this increased over time to 40,000.
 She resigned from her post as producer of The Ian Dempsey Breakfast Show on the Friday before her new show (see below) began to air.
 The first song she played on her new first show was "Can't Go Back" by Primal Scream.

 The new show was given to Curtis by the Today FM executives in 2008.
 The Alison Curtis Show staged its inaugural live Christmas special at Whelan's on 17 December 2008.
 Curtis and Ed Smith administered over three emerging acts – Cap Pas Cap, The Dirty Epics and Mick Flannery – as they did their respective things.
 On 22 December 2008, based upon listener suggestions from the previous three weeks, they compiled a "time capsule" for 2008, containing the top ten items representing the twelve months of the year.
 A Valentine's Day special of the show took place at Whelan's Upstairs on 12 February 2009, featuring music from Duke Special, One Day International and Ann Scott.